harry-herskowitz/tapedrop-blog/_posts/2022-10-28-nancy-whitaker-qa.md

 ---
 ![nancy qa](/assets/images/posts/nancyqa.jpg)

+"I love listening to music but I don't always get inspired as directly.
+I went to school for video editing and before I went all in with music I was making songs and kind of treating them as movies, like trying to make a psychedelic movie."

 Tonight I am sitting with Kevin McDaniel, creator and front man of Nancy Whitaker, who recently released his debut album, Our Hallowed Pictures.
 The album is cinematic and introspective, rich in synth textures and heavy hitting drums.

 Kevin sets the scene by recounting the making of the album's first track 'A Misunderstanding of Trust' back in 2019.
 His senior thesis was a music video for a song that had yet to be recorded.
 With the deadline quickly approaching,  Kevin sat alone at the seat of a grand piano in the theater of Fairleigh Dickinson University.
 In the empty theater, he played the hauntingly beautiful opening chords of Our Hallowed Pictures.